-The 11 Healthiest Subway Options, According to a Registered Dietitian
+The 11 Healthiest Subway Options, According to Registered Dietitians

 Load up on lean meat and veggies, skip the footlong.